Allen J. Greer: Letter to senator

 He quoted Greer as writing: "The undoubted truth is that the colored officers neither control nor care to control the men.
 They themselves have been engaged largely in the pursuit of French women, it being their first opportunity to meet white women who did not treat them as servants."

 Response

 Editors of black publications The Crisis of New York and The Eagle of Washington, D.C., began a movement to have Greer fired from the Army.

-According to W.E.B.
-Dubois, the publisher of The Crisis, the Post Office Department held up the magazine's distribution of its May 1919 issue because of "articles in the magazine related to prejudice alleged to have been shown toward American negro officers in France by white officers."
+According to W. E. B. Du Bois, the publisher of The Crisis, the Post Office Department held up the magazine's distribution of its May 1919 issue because of "articles in the magazine related to prejudice alleged to have been shown toward American negro officers in France by white officers."
 That issue contained the full text of Greer's letter.